 As you get older, it is common to experience some volume loss in the face, as well as skin wrinkling and skin laxity.
 Fortunately, many of these changes can be treated using minimally invasive options, including dermal or injectable fillers.
 The Hilger Clinic has a selection of numerous fillers available.
 Our surgeons can recommend the most appropriate fillers for you based on your specific needs and concerns.

 Additionally, many patients benefit from combining injectable fillers with other minimally invasive treatments.
-For example, it’s common to give a patient fillers at the same time as certain neuropraxic agents, such as Botox, Dysport or Xeomin, are given.
+For example, it’s common to place a patient filler at the same time as certain neuropraxic agents, such as Botox, Dysport or Xeomin, are given.
 Botox and the like are also injections, but they don’t ease wrinkles by filling them in.
 But rather complement the filler by reducing excess muscle activity.

 Botox and similar injectables have been used by surgeons to minimize the signs of aging for more than a decade.

 Even if a patient is combining injectable fillers with another minimally invasive technique, the treatments are typically performed in an office setting, on an outpatient basis.
 Although some people get the results they want with the use of a single filler, many more find that combining treatments gives them best results.

 Candidates for Injectable Fillers